openstack-archive/senlin/doc/source/developer/node.rst

 - ``status``: A string indicating the current status of the node.
 - ``status_reason``: A string describing the reason why the node transited to its current status.
+- ``dependents``: A dict contains dependency information between nova server/ heat stack node and container node.
+The container node's id will be stored in 'dependents' property of its host node.

 In addition to the above properties, when a node is retrieved and shown to the user, Senlin provides a pseudo-property named ``profile_name`` for user's